Lagoaça e Fornos

 Lagoaça e Fornos is a civil parish in the municipality of Freixo de Espada à Cinta, Portugal.
 It was formed in 2013 by the merger of the former parishes Lagoaça and Fornos.
-The population in 2011 was 617, in an area of 64.27 km².
+The population in 2011 was 617, in an area of 64.27 km2.
+It is the only parish in Freixo de Espada à Cinta to be part of the Tierra de Miranda cultural region.